5 Branding Tips from Warhol and Dali

 Deep understanding of symbolism and subversive playfulness helped the artists built strong personal brands for themselves in times when the idea wasn’t so popular.
 Not only did they shape the course the art took, but they also had a profound impact on mass culture in general.

-So, what lessons can brands learn from these grand figures?
-I see at least a couple of them:
+So, what branding tips can you learn from these grand figures?
+I see at least five of them:

 Storytelling divides people into two categories: the ardent advocates and the skeptical.
 If you’re the latter, you might ask yourself why you like books or a good movie that engages your emotions and perhaps influences your choices.
 This is because our brains are wired to interpret reality through stories.